php-llm/llm-chain/README.md

 LLM Chain
 =========

-Simple PHP toolkit for building LLM chains.
+PHP library for building LLM-based features and applications.

-This is not stable nor production ready, it's just a playground for me to experiment with LLMs.
+This is not a stable library yet, but still rather experimental.
+Feel free to try it out, give feedback, ask questions, contribute or share your use cases.
-Abstractions, concepts and interfaces are not good at all and will definitely change.
+Abstractions, concepts and interfaces are not final and potentially subject of change.

 Requirements
 ------------